dongyangli/cs263a/readme.md

 	I used the POS tags ('PartOfSpeech') information to find the senti_score of the word if it exists in the sentiwordnet.

-	Negations ('neg') are extracted from the dependencies detected by the parser, check the Stanford typed dependencies manual for more details
+	Negations ('neg') are extracted from the dependencies detected by the parser, check the "Stanford typed dependencies manual" for more details

 	The tree structure ('parsetree') of the sentence is used to recursively calculate the overall senti_score of the sentence.